 You must be born again.

 Ah, the Kingdom of Heaven.
 It's the only phrase mentioned twice by Jesus in the great prayer he taught his disciples.

-He is a king who says: "No longer do I call you servants, but brothers and sisters."
-A king who bends to wash our feet.
-A king who went to the cross for our sins.
+He is a king who says, "No longer do I call you servants, but brothers and sisters."
+One who bends to wash our feet; who went to the cross for our sins.

 The Peter principle states that a person rises to his or her level of incompetency.
-If we are very honest, we very quickly realise that we are incompetent to rule our lives.
+If we are very honest, we very quickly realise that we are not able to rule our lives well.
 Time and again, we screw it up.
 But King Jesus won't.
-He will guide us to making the right decisions.
-If we're listening.
-"Be still, and know that I am God...".
-Stillness is a vital part of the Christian faith.
+He will guide us to making the right decisions; if we are listening.
+"Be still, and know that I am God."

 How can I say that with such assurance?
 Because it's now forty-two years since I made that decision as a young man.
 And I can testify that Jesus has made a far better king of my life, than I ever could have.

 So like a grain of wheat, I have to fall into the ground; every day, it doesn't just happen once and then everything is hunky-dory.
 I have to die to self.
 Then for the first time I can speak with confidence to my Father, who is in heaven.

 Why the first time, you may be thinking.
 Yes, because God only gives the privilege of being his children to those commit to two things.

 Those are the two very important steps; only then can one meaningfully say, "My Father who is in heaven."